BjoernBiltzinger/pyspi/docs/index.rst

 ====================================
 .. image:: media/pypsi_logo2.png

 PySpi is pure python interface to analyze Integral/SPI data.
-At the moment it allows to fit transient and constant point source and we want to include extended sources soon.
+At the moment it allows to fit GRB data.
+We plan to include non transient sources soon.

 It provides plugins for `3ML <https://threeml.readthedocs.io/en/stable>`__ and therefore all the spectral models from `astromodels <https://astromodels.readthedocs.io/en/latest/>`__ are available for the fits.
 Check out these two software packages for more information.

-This is still not a stable version.
-Bugs will occur sometimes, please open an issue on github if you find one.
+If you encounter any bugs, please open an issue on `GitHub <https://github.com/BjoernBiltzinger/pyspi>`__ .

 .. toctree::
    :maxdepth: 5